 So if you just received a Levy on a Bank Account do not be panicked or to worried, we can and get a release of the levy on your bank account within 24 hours of receiving your current financial statement along with documentation.

-Call us at Michael D. Sullivan, Former IRS Agent and we will get started on removing your tax levy on your bank account immediately.
+Call us at Fresh Start Tax and we will get started on removing your tax levy on your bank account immediately.